 School Director of Quality Assurance and Enhancement and Taught CoursesOrganisation

 Lawrence Dritsas began his studies in the United States (BA, Penn State; MS, Virginia Tech) and has interdisciplinary training in the humanities and natural and social sciences.
 He volunteered as a secondary school biology teacher with the US Peace Corps in Malawi in the late 1990s.
 In 2005 he completed his PhD at the Centre of African Studies in Edinburgh with a study of the scientific exploration of Africa in the mid-nineteenth century.
-He is a Lecturer in Science, Technology and Innovation Studies and a member of the Science Studies Unit.
+He is a Senior Lecturer in Science and Technology Studies

 Lawrence is interested in the history and sociology of science in Africa.
 Within this large frame, he is interested in historical geographies of scientific knowledge in relation to colonial empires; the links between science, technology and development practices; the history of scientific expeditions (particularly the exploration of Africa) and the history of museum collections.
 He also uses his research to engage with the 'science studies of science fiction': exploring how histories of exploration and science fiction interact and shape how we think about the future of human activity in our solar system.

 Science & technology studies History of science Colonial/imperial history Decolonisation global histories of science technology and medicine Scottish history Missionary Encounter

 Scottish collectors and collecting in central Africa, 1870–1930 (Principal Investigator)

 Funded by Carnegie Trust for the Universities of Scotland.
 You can learn more about this project at National Museums Scotland.

 Funded by European Research Council.
 PI: Prof James Smith.
 Currently writing articles on the British Colonial Office's Tsetse Fly and Trypanosomiasis Committee 1940 to 1960.